Data Scientist Salary

 In summary, we dove deep into the world of data scientists, who are practically the brains and the nucleus of the IT department of organizations.
 They are rare to find when it comes to education, experience, and skills.
 For this reason, their salaries are some of the highest out of all the tech positions in organizations to date.

 But it does not mean that you have to attend a traditional postsecondary college to get the skills needed to excel in data science positions.
-Coding bootcamps provide data science courses to provide the training you need to get that high paying data science job.
+Coding bootcamps offer data science courses to provide the training you need to get that high-paying data science job.
+You can even find free data science bootcamps and courses to help you gain the skills at no cost.

 Bootcamps such as Flatiron School, Lambda School, Thinkful, App Academy and Rithm School have some of the best data science courses.
 To top that, you can get your certification and skills from them in less than 12 months.
 BootcampRankings provides resources to help those interested in data science jumpstart their careers in tech.